AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 export { TokenClaims as IdTokenClaims }
 export { TokenClaims }

+// Warning: (ae-missing-release-tag) "tokenClaimsCnfRequiredForSignedJwt" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const tokenClaimsCnfRequiredForSignedJwt = "token_claims_cnf_required_for_signedjwt";

+// Warning: (ae-missing-release-tag) "TokenKeys" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type TokenKeys = {
     idToken: string[];